RamiroLinares/VMpython/documentation.md

 Extra Notes:
-jenkins, written in java, multiplatform, accesible from the web, its a CI that listen the repo, when this change jenkins make a build and if it have an error notify the team or deploy the app
+jenkins, its written in java, multiplatform, accesible from the web, its a CI that listen the repo, when this change jenkins make a build and if it have an error notify the team or deploy the app

-docker is an open source for automatize the app implementation, makes an image have a cointainer like a vm but the difference is this "lift" independent machines with light os can copy delete or more functions to this containers (and can run more apps with less hardware) a container is an image instanced (have the code) and its running
+docker is an open source for automatize the app implementation, makes an image, have a cointainer like a vm but the difference is this "lift" independent machines with light os can copy delete or more functions to this containers (and can run more apps with less hardware) a container is an image instanced (have the code) and its running